Yu123456/DPCDrugAndTarget/README.md

 # DPCDrugAndTarget: Improving density peaks clustering algorithm and its application to drug-target data
 DPCDrugAndTarget is a density-based clustering algorithm to drug-target data proposed by Donghua Yu, Maozu Guo, et al. in 2018.
-See our paper submitted to **Expert Systems With Applications**.
+See our paper submitted to **BIBM 2018**.

 ### Paper information
  Maozu Guo, Donghua Yu et al. Improving density peaks clustering algorithm and its application to drug-target data.
 2018.